slp-rl/slamkit/README.md

 pip install -e .
 ```

+Please be advised that some features could require additional installations, such as `flash_attention`, but we keep the base installation minimal.

 ## Usage
 ❗If you are only interested in evaluating or generating with a pre-trained SpeechLM, you can skip
 straight to the [Eval](#eval) section.